chielorenz/adaptive-grid/README.md

 <h3>Adaptive grid: simple css adaptive grid layout.</h3>

+---

+<a href="http://www.lucalorenzini.org/adaptiveGrid/adaptiveGridDemo.html">live demo</a>

+---

-<h4>Tired of my non-collaborative floating divs in my mokups i made this very simple adaptive grid to quickly start my new project.</h4>
+<p>Making mokups i got tired of my non-collaborative floating divs so i made this very simple adaptive grid to quickly start new project.</p>

-<h4>It's a very simple self explanatory layout... each class has a % width... see adaptiveGridDemo.html for a quick demo.</h4>
+<p>It's a very simple self explanatory layout... each class has a % width... see adaptiveGridDemo.html for a quick demo or just follow the "live demo" link.</p>